SafeExamBrowser/seb-server-setup/docs/install-production.rst

 .. note::
-    Check that the spring configuration properties "sebserver.webservice.http.external.*" are set correctly to the URL where the SEB Server can be accessed from the public.
-Usually your server has an URL like https://example.com. so use "https" for the scheme, "example.com" for the servername and specify the port if differs from default.
+    Check that the spring configuration properties "sebserver.webservice.http.external.*" are set correctly to the URL where the SEB Server can be accessed from the public Internet.
+Usually your server has an URL like https://example.com. so use "https" for the scheme, "example.com" for the servername and specify the port if it differs from default port (80/443).

 4. build the docker images.